pancakeswap/pancake-document/products/coming-soon/new-cake-pool/flexible-staking.md

 ![](../../../.gitbook/assets/cake-pool-notenable.png)

+_Note that actual APY values will vary_

 5\.
 The **Enable** button should now be replaced with **Flexible** and Locked.
 Click the button to bring up the staking menu.

 ![](../../../.gitbook/assets/cake-pool-enabled1-small.png)

+_Note that actual APY values will vary_

 6\.
 For Flexible Staking simply press **Flexible**, which will present a new window, enter the amount of CAKE you wish to stake, click **Confirm** and confirm the transaction in your wallet.

 ![](../../../.gitbook/assets/cake-pool-flex-deposit.png)

+_Note that actual APY values will vary_

 Want to convert your flexible staking to fixed-term staking to earn more CAKE?
 Simply click **Convert to Lock** and choose how long you want to lock your CAKE.

 ![](../../../.gitbook/assets/cake-pool-flex-convert.png) ![](../../../.gitbook/assets/cake-pool-convert-lock.png)

+_Note that actual APY values will vary_